 Valuing nature's contribution to global wealth in economic terms is a problem that continues to mobilise significant research efforts.
-This raises the question of valuing nature, but also of the economic evaluation of ecosystem services.
-This requires a detailed and exhaustive understanding of the functioning of natural systems, which researchers are still far from having achieved.

-Nevertheless, there have been several attempts to quantify the value of nature.
-An authoritative study by the Crawford School of Public Policy53 defines the value of ecosystem services as the relative contribution of ecosystems to the goal of sustainable human well-being.
+This raises the question of valuing nature and also of the economic evaluation of ecosystem services, while at the same time requiring a detailed and exhaustive understanding of the functioning of natural systems, which researchers are still far from having achieved.
+In this context, there have been various attempts to quantify the value of nature.
+A study by the Crawford School of Public Policy, for example, defines the value of ecosystem services as the relative contribution of ecosystems to the goal of sustainable human wellbeing.
 Although it examines the monetary value of ecosystem services, the report is careful not to refer to the market value of nature.
 In 2011, global ecosystem services were estimated to be worth between US\$125-145 trillion per year and the loss of ecosystem services, due to land-use change alone, were estimated at between US\$4.3-20.2 trillion per year (depending on the unit values used).